theCodedMike/learning-rust/design-patterns/dive-into-design-patterns/examples/6_catalog_of_design_patterns/1_creational_design_patterns/2_abstract_factory/Abstract Factory.md

 ![](../../../../assets/victorian_style_chairs.png)

-Also, you don’t want to change existing code when adding new products or families of products to the program.
-Furniture vendors update their catalogs very often, and you wouldn’t want to change the core code each time it happens.
+Also, you don't want to change existing code when adding new products or families of products to the program.
+Furniture vendors update their catalogs very often, and you wouldn't want to change the core code each time it happens.
 译: